Last Updated on

 The stool can be examined to check for worms.
 If positive, it indicates that there are worms in the intestines.

 In case there the worm infestation is suspected to be severe, the doctor may conduct an ultrasound.

 Dangers of Worm Infections

 People with low immunity, especially children, are more susceptible to infestation of intestinal worms.
 There are various dangers of worm infection one should watch out for.
-Malnutrition, intestinal blockage, a hindrance to the healthy growth of children, weight loss and anaemia, are few risks resulting from worm infections.
+Malnutrition, intestinal blockage, a hindrance to the healthy growth of children, weight loss and anaemia, are a few risks resulting from worm infections.

 Treatment against parasitic worms depends on the type of worms and symptoms in your kid.
 Worms like tapeworms will die on their own if you follow a healthy diet and have a strong immune system.
 However, in most cases, you should consult your doctor and follow an anthelmintic treatment as prescribed by the doctor.
-Since parasitic worms lay eggs inside their host’s body and keep multiplying if left untreated for long, it makes it even difficult and time-consuming to deworm.
+Since parasitic worms lay eggs inside their host’s body and keep multiplying if left untreated for long, it makes it even more difficult and time-consuming to deworm.

 Deworming Medicine for Kids

 Deworming medicine for kids varies based on your kid’s age and the type of worms he is infected with.